14 Steps for Email Warm Up (Before Sending Cold Emails)

 Therefore, it’s important to have all three protocols in place before sending any prospecting emails.
 To test if these protocols are set up on your google workspace inbox for free simply enter your domain here.
 Hopefully, you’ll see these results, which show no issues with these protocols:

 If you’re using an Outlook inbox, you can test DMARC, SPF, and DKIM records with a different provider here. (or, if you’re already connected to Allegrow, your mailboxes are checked every hour to make sure they are passing authentication).

 DKIM, SPF, and DMARC are critical to demonstrate you’re a responsible sender, and you’ll find it difficult to reach high levels of deliverability without all three protocols in place.
+So, make sure to follow DMARC reports, check SPF records, and take other steps for improving email performance.
 This is especially true if you’re in B2B, as there are many filters/security settings on email servers for mid-market and enterprise businesses that prevent emails from being delivered unless they have all three protocols in place.

 If you’re unsure how to set up these protocols, you’ll want to start with SPF, following the basic guidance for defining your SPF records here.
 Then enter the admin panel relevant to your email provider and DNS to generate and add a DKIM record.
 After both SPF and DKIM are in place, you can proceed with defining and rolling out your DMARC policy.

 Being able to target the right prospects at the right companies while avoiding bounces is vital to maintaining a high sender reputation.
 Using a high-quality contact data provider can help. if you’re not sure where to start or how your current provider stacks up, here are a few of the best: